 Community solar resources – starting a project in your community

 When individuals work together they can create or support projects that keep more of the benefits within the community.
 Solar project development and financing can be complex but every shared solar project has some basic components and players.
+Prefer to watch a video?
+Check out episode 3 of our 3-part community solar series for more on project development.

 - People: Who’s going to use the energy from the shared array?